headisbagent/CASpatialModel/README.md

 # California Spatial Modeling Project

-This GitHub repository is meant to house the University of California, Davis Energy Futures Program's spatial model of the transportation and electricity grid system in California.
-The model currently consists of the following modules:
+This GitHub repository houses the University of California, Davis Energy Futures Program's spatial model of the transportation and electricity grid system in California to investigate scenarios of a hydrogen economy.
+The project is divided into a transport demand and infrastructure module and an electricity grid module.

-1. Travel Demand
+# Travel Demand Module

-2. Mode/Technology Choice
-3. Energy Simulation
-4. Infrastructure Deployment
-5. Electricity Grid
+# Electricity Grid Module
+The electricity grid module is a subversion of the Grid Operation Optimized Dispatch (GOOD) model.